idaholab/TMAP8/doc/content/sqa/tmap8_sdd.md

 !template! item key=system-structure
 {{app}} relies on the MOOSE framework to provide the core functionality of solving multiphysics problems using the finite element method.
 It also relies on the MOOSE modules for much of its core functionality.
-A summary listing of the current modules required for complete TMAP8 operation are shown below:
+A summary listing of the current modules required for complete {{app}} operation are shown below:

 - [Heat Transfer](heat_transfer/index.md)
 - [Miscellaneous Module](misc/index.md)